DLArchbold/mooc-app/README.md

 # Amazon EC2 Machine Image (AMI) of CI/CD server with appropriate Jenkins configuration and all of the above installed and configured
 - Please request for link to AMI

-# Amazon EC2 Machine Image (AMI) of Tomcat deployment server
+# Amazon EC2 Machine Image (AMI) of Tomcat web server
 - Please request for link to AMI